 Studies of well-established DLI programs have indicated that this instructional model can lead to improved student outcomes, especially for English Language Learners (ELLs) (Collier & Thomas, 2004; Freeman, 1998; Kirk-Senesac, 2002).
 Research (e.g., Freeman, 1996; Kirk Senesac, 2002; Palmer, 2007) has shown evidence of increased parent engagement and strengthened student and teacher attitudes toward bilingualism and biculturalism for schools with DLI programs.
 Freeman (2000) cites the benefits of dual immersion as accruing on a much larger scale, asserting that the instructional model of promoting bilingualism among linguistically diverse students learning together challenges the dominant narrative of English as the only lingua franca in U.S. schools.

-The Center for P-16 Research and Collaboration is planning to host a week-long summer institute in 2016 on the IUPUI campus to prepare the five schools that received grants from the IDOE this year.
-Teachers and administrators involved in the implementation process will discuss DLI pedagogy, DLI classroom activities, DLI assessment, DLI teacher recruitment, plans for sustainability and growth, tips for securing external funding, and other topics critical for DLI pilot program success and growth.
-Faculty experts from Indiana University will engage with attendees.
-More information on this coming soon.
+The Center for P-16 Research and Collaboration, supported by IU’s Title VI Centers (Center for the Study of the Middle East, East Asian Studies Center, Inner Asian and Uralic National Resource Center, and Russian and East European Institute), hosts a week-long summer institute each year on the IU campus to prepare the schools that are planning to implement or are starting to implement pilot dual language immersion programs.
+Teachers and administrators involved in the implementation process discuss DLI pedagogy, DLI classroom activities, DLI assessment, DLI teacher recruitment, plans for sustainability and growth, tips for securing external funding, and other topics critical for DLI pilot program success and growth.
+Faculty experts from Indiana University engage with attendees.

 Other support activities include school visits, classroom observations and ongoing consulting throughout the school year.